Menu

 No.

-Generally, the Public Prosecutor has two options when your file lands on his desk.
+Broadly speaking, the Public Prosecutor has two options when your file lands on his desk.

 What penalty do I risk if I am prosecuted?

-In case of the heavier alcohol intoxication, the minimum is increased to € 200.00 (x8) and the maximum to € 2,000.00 (x8), possibly in part with deferment.
+For the heavier alcohol intoxication, the minimum is increased to €200.00 (x8) and the maximum to €2,000.00 (x8), possibly partly with deferral.

-If you are prosecuted for both intoxication and drunkenness, as a rule only the most serious offence is retained, i.e. the drunk driving.
-The fine lies in the same range as the heavy alcohol intoxication, i.e. a minimum of € 200.00 (x8) and a maximum of € 2,000.00 (x8).
-The biggest difference is that a driving ban from 1 month to 5 years, or a permanent one, must obligatorily be imposed in the case of drunkenness.
+If you are prosecuted for both intoxication and intoxication, as a rule, only the most serious offence will be punished, being driving while intoxicated.
+The fine is in the same range as for aggravated alcohol intoxication, being a minimum of €200.00 (x8) and a maximum of €2,000.00 (x8).
+The main difference is that a driving ban of 1 month to 5 years or permanently should be compulsorily imposed in case of intoxication.

-There are no fixed periods for this.
+There are no fixed deadlines for this.

 Yes.